brentp/hugo-blog/content/post/variant-filter.md

  * `GQ`: genotype quality > 10
  * `AB`: allele balance (alt alleles / (ref + alt)) between 0.25 and 0.75
  * `DP`: depth > 7
- * `gnomad_popmax_af`: [gnomad](https://gnomad.broadinstitute.org/) population max allele frequence < 0.001
+ * `gnomad_popmax_af`: [gnomAD](https://gnomad.broadinstitute.org/) population max allele frequence < 0.001
- * `gnomad_filter`: variant must have a PASS filter in gnomad
+ * `gnomad_filter`: variant must have a PASS filter in gnomAD

 These filters will be applied singly and then combined so we can evaluate how each reduces the number of putative variants to consider.
 The exact values I have chosen are arbitrary, but defensible and changing them to other sane values does not change the conclusions at all (or the actual resulting counts much).
 And especially when multiple criteria are combined as they will be in a real analysis, the exact cutoff tends to matter less.

-Note that since this is in the context of rare disease, we can require the variant to be extremely rare in gnomad, if, instead, we are just looking for *de novo* variants that may not contribute to disease, the allele frequency filter would be less useful.
+Note that since this is in the context of rare disease, we can require the variant to be extremely rare in gnomAD, if, instead, we are just looking for *de novo* variants that may not contribute to disease, the allele frequency filter would be less useful.